RaVeR76/My-Vinyl-Answer/README.md

 Nothing really else much more to say on this one to be fair.

 * **Test**
+All users and myself like this added feature.
+It allows the user to add a few things about the vinyl itself and not just as regards the tune.
+They all said it would be useful if they were going to sell it to have them details readily.

 * **Result**
+Simple text area for adding some descriptive infomation about the vinyl.
+All worked really well and most users wrote pleasantries with in this description box, during testing.

 * **Verdict**
+All in all, a simple user story with a happy ending ... like in a fairy tale or a romatic comedy ... and let's be honest, who doesn't love a Happy Ending ???

 ### You Spent Our Life Savings On A Vinyl Job Lot